cxr00/cxr/cxr/state/readme/state.md

 When run, the console will print up, down, left, or right when you press an arrow key.

-We iterate over all the pygame events, then over `StateManager.all()`, which is a list of all created StateManagers (in this case, just our player).
+We iterate over all the pygame events, then over `SM.all()`, which is a list of all created StateManagers (in this case, just our player).
 StateManagers can be called like functions, so within the inner loop we call the StateManager with the event as an argument, which then decides what to do according to current state.

 ### Setting and getting StateData